 In 1997, Sister Mary led the transformation of Marywood from a college to a university.
 In 2003, that process was manifested in the restructuring of the university into four colleges: Liberal Arts and Sciences, Education and Human Development, Health and Human Services, and Creative Arts and Management.
 The College of Creative Arts and Management is among the first of its kind in the nation, recognizing the emerging trend of blending business and art in the development of educational and career opportunities.

-Since joining the Elms College community, Sister Mary has grown enrollment, introduced new academic programs and partnerships, and oversaw the design and building of the new Center for Natural Health and Sciences, scheduled to open fall of 2013.
+Since joining the Elms College community, Sister Mary has grown enrollment, introduced new academic programs and partnerships, and oversaw the design and building of the new Center for Natural Health and Sciences, which opened for classes in January 2014.

 Read her full biography here.